ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables/generics.md

 ## Mixing open/closed generics

-In many applications which use DI and generics, you often have 'common' open generic registrations, such as those in the 'enumerables of open generics' example above, and then specific registrations for one or more well-known *closed* generics.
+In many applications which use DI and generics, you often have 'common' open generic registrations, such as those in the [first example above](#open-generics), and then specific registrations for one or more well-known *closed* generics.

 When resolving a single instance for a given generic, Rezolver will of course select the newest *most specific* registration it can find.
 This means that if you have registrations for both `IFoo<>` and `IFoo<Bar>` and request an instance of `IFoo<Bar>`, then the second registration is used.

+> [!TIP]
+> Rezolver's generic type matching works on an inside-out basis, so if you request `IGeneric<IFoo<IBar>>` from
+> the container, it searches for registrations for the following types, in this order:
+> - `IGeneric<IFoo<IBar>>`
+> - `IGeneric<IFoo<>>`
+> - `IGeneric<>`
+>
+> This search order is the same regardless of the order the registrations are made.
+So, if an
+> `IGeneric<IFoo<IBar>>` was the last to be added to the target container, it's still returned first.

 If, however, you request an `IEnumerable<IFoo<Bar>>`, what should Rezolver return?

 The answer is: it depends on your specific need.
-Sometimes you might want all applicable objects to be returned, and sometimes you might only want the best-matched registrations to be used.
+Sometimes you might want all applicable objects to be returned (the default behaviour), and sometimes you might only want the best-matched registrations (i.e. the first batch of registrations found for one of the generic types being searched, as per the above Tip callout) to be used.

-The good news is that it's easy to tell Rezolver which of the behaviours you want it to observe.
+The good news is that it's easy to tell Rezolver which of the behaviours you want it to use - both globally and on a per-service basis.

 ### All possible generics

 > [!NOTE]
-> The functionality described here represents a breaking change from 1.2 - which did not allow you to mix enumerables
+> The functionality described here represents a breaking change from 1.2.
+>
-> of objects from closed *and* open generic registrations.
-The old behaviour can be re-enabled by setting the
+> The old behaviour can be re-enabled by setting the @Rezolver.Options.FetchAllMatchingGenerics option
-> @Rezolver.Options.FetchAllMatchingGenerics option to <c>false</c>, as shown in the next example.
+> to <c>false</c>, as shown in the next example.

-Let's say that we have one open generic registration for `IUsesAnyService<>` to be used as a catch-all, but that when `IMyService` is used, we have two other types that we also want to use.
+Let's say that we have one open generic registration for `IUsesAnyService<>` to be used as a catch-all, but that we also have specific implementations we also want to use for `IUsesAnyService<IMyService>`.

-In this case, we simply need to add one or more registration(s) for the concrete generic type, and Rezolver will intelligently select all the generics that apply when building its enumerable.
+In this case, we simply need to add one or more registration(s) for the **_concrete_** generic type in addition to the open generic registrations, and Rezolver will intelligently select all the generics that apply when building its enumerable.

 So, given these extra generic types: